STaR-DRO: Stateful Tsallis Reweighting for Group-Robust Structured Prediction: Methods: Task-Aware Adaptation and Robust Optimization

 where $\Vert$ denotes concatenation and $\texttt{\textbackslash n}$ denotes a newline token.
 The causal-LM sequence is then

+where \(\mathrm{Tok}(\cdot)\) denotes the model tokenizer.
 Following completion-only instruction tuning, we compute loss only on completion tokens and mask prompt tokens from gradient updates.
-Let $\mathbf{r}\in\{0,1\}^T$ be a token indicator with $r_t=1$ if token $t$ belongs to the completion.
+Let \(\mathbf{r}\in\{0,1\}^{T}\) be a token indicator with \(r_j=1\) if token \(j\) belongs to the completion.
 We optimize the masked negative log-likelihood:

 Here, $\pi_{\theta}$ denotes the language model parameterized by $\theta$.
 This objective prevents the model from learning to copy instruction text and concentrates optimization on schema-conformant structured generation.
 We fine-tune with parameter-efficient adapters using QLoRA.
 Low-rank updates are applied to attention projection modules while base model parameters remain frozen.